-If you love a trip with your concealed weapon, then you need to know how to travel interstate with your firearm.
+If you love trips with your concealed weapon, then you need to know how to travel interstate with your firearm.

 In this article: